 World Archery puts all its 13 staff on ‘temporary partial unemployment’

-Hit hard by the Covid-19 pandemic, World Archery has placed all of its 13 staff at the Lausanne headquarters on ‘temporary partial unemployment’ scheme through which the Swiss government will pay the bulk of their wages.
+Hit hard by the COVID-19 pandemic, World Archery has placed all of its 13 staff at the Lausanne headquarters on ‘temporary partial unemployment’ scheme through which the Swiss government will pay the bulk of its wages.

-Following the postponement of the Tokyo 2020 Olympics, World Archery executive board has suspended all its events till August 31, resulting in a huge losses to the federation.
+Following the postponement of the Tokyo 2020 Olympics, the World Archery executive board has suspended all its events till August 31, resulting in huge losses to the federation.

 By availing the ‘unemployment benefits’ under the Payroll Services of Switzerland, the Swiss employers get paid by their respective organisations for the work done, while the government funds rest of the salary.

-Confirming the development, a WA spokesperson told PTI that apart from Olympic revenues they were badly affected by broadcast and sponsor contracts etc.
+Confirming the development, a World Archery spokesperson told PTI that apart from Olympic revenues it was badly affected by broadcast and sponsor contracts.

 “You work less (depending on role and workload).
 Employer only pays for work done, government funds rest of salary.
 It’s pretty normal here in Switzerland.
 Many, many companies have done it.”